DAILY DOSE OF DEEN: Help those who are less fortunate instead of being jealous of those we think are more fortunate

 Assalaamu alaikum wa rahmatullahi wa barakaathu everyone!

 Now let’s all be honest here; everyone probably has got jealous at some point in their life but over time many of us have learnt to let go of our jealousy whereas some of us haven’t.
 I am speaking from experience when I say jealousy has the ability to drives a person mentally insane.
-No, I am not talking about myself because alhamdullilah I am mentally stable albeit to what my siblings might think of me.
+No, I am not talking about myself because alhamdullilah I am mentally stable albeit to what my siblings might think of me and literally everyone else in my family.

 Jealously is one of the most destructive emotions known to man and led to the downfalls of Shaytaan and is at the core of most evil thoughts and acts.
 Jealously makes a person, who is otherwise rational, become irrational.
-Our Prophet Muhammad (صلي الله تعلي عليه واله وسلم) warned us about jealousy
+It is narrated in Abu Dawood by Abu Hurairah (عليه السلام) that our Prophet Muhammad (صلي الله تعلي عليه واله وسلم) warned us about jealousy.

 “Beware of jealousy for verily it destroys good deeds the way fire destroys wood.”– Prophet Muhammad (صلي الله تعلي عليه واله وسلم)